 $ docker network rm learn-vault

-You learned about about the Vault expiration manager and lease handling behavior along with how to identify irrevocable leases, and resolve issues with them.
+You learned about the Vault expiration manager and lease handling behavior along with how to identify irrevocable leases, and resolve issues with them.